Creating a strategic plan

 The pro bono professional will deliver some or all of the following:

 - Analyse the organisation's current needs, long-term goals, current programmes

-- Complete a workshop with the NFP including a SWOT analysis
+- Complete a workshop with the community organisation including a SWOT analysis

 - Recommend an appropriate course of action to reach their objectives, including a budget and success measures